-Together with Lemma 4.16, Corollary 4.21, and (4.18), it gives the first inequality.
-The second one is also easy; see HW 4.5. $\hfill \Box$
+Together with Lemma 4.12, Corollary 4.19, and (4.17), it gives the first inequality.
+The second one is also easy; see HW 4.5. \Box

-Remark 4.24 (From sequential method to parallel method).
-This theorem shows that, if the SSC method works well as an iterative method, then the PSC method based on the same space decomposition also works well, as a preconditioner at least. $\Box$
+Remark 4.22 (From sequential method to parallel method).
+This theorem shows that, if the SSC method works well as an iterative method, then the PSC method based on the same space decomposition should also work, as a preconditioner.